 - Reasonably priced one-hour tour

-- Tours operate four times daily in peak season
+- Tours operate multiple times a day in peak season

 - Spot wildlife, floatplanes, boats, and landmarks from the decks